bebound/bebound.github.io/content/posts/time-boundary-in-influxdb-group-by-time-statement.md

 | 16:00:50     | 16:00:05            | 16:00:50          | 16:00:20        | 16:01:00      |
 | 16:01:00     | 16:00:15            | 16:01:00          | 16:00:20        | 16:01:00      |

 We can see that, the execute interval is always 10s, but the start time and end time in CQ not equals to `now()-45s`-`now()`.
-It still based on `group by time`'s time boundary, but the start time must >= selected start time and end time is also >= selected end time.
+It still based on `group by time`'s time boundary, but the start time must &gt;= selected start time and end time is also &gt;= selected end time.

 {{< figure src="/images/influx_time_boundary.png" >}}